-- On the agency's dashboard, on the Snapchat configuration page, the Snapchat account ID text area is enabled as seen below.
+- On the agency dashboard, on the Snapchat configuration page, the Snapchat account ID text area is enabled as seen below.
 Agencies can enter up to 50 different Snapchat account IDs in the text area.
-All consequent attribution data coming from those accounts is visible only under the agency's dashboard afterwards.
+All consequent attribution data coming from those accounts is visible only under the agency's dashboard afterward.

 Snapchat account IDs MUST NOT be shared between the advertiser or the agency.
 If they are shared then ALL the advertiser's installs are automatically attributed on the agency's dashboard.

 Keeping Snapchat data